the-world-wang/batched-task-executor/Readme.md

 BatchedTaskExecutorService service =
 	new BatchedTaskExecutorService(bufferFactory, executor, config);

-// Run some tasks, these will be executed in groups for (int i = 0; i < 10; i++) {
+// Run some tasks, these will be executed in groups of five for (int i = 0; i < 10; i++) {
 	service.schedule(new Task(UUID.randomUUID().toString()));
 }